 Schengen visa applications for Slovenia are handled by Spain through its visa processing center.

-Schengen visa applications for Austria and Greece are handled by France.
+Schengen visa applications for Austria are handled by France.

 Schengen visa applications for Sweden, Norway, Finland and Iceland are handled by Denmark, through its visa processing center.